Hiking boots have two, very distinct parts.

 Slide the foot carefully into each boot then kick back the heal into the cup at the back of the boot.
 It is important to be certain the heel is secure in the heel cup at the back of the boot before tying the foot securely into the boot.

 Ezeefit has been a game changer for securing heels in hiking boots.
 The neoprene sleeves serve as shims to snug heels in the boot and as moleskin (that stays where it belongs) to reduce or eliminate the impact of rubbing within poorly fitting boots.
 They are a powerful piece of gear for snowshoeing or hiking in crampons when there is repetitive push and pull.
 It is wise to carry a pair in the backpack for unforeseen circumstance.
 People with chronic blistering issues should own and wear Ezeefits.
-Ezeefits are available for all sizes at Norseman Outdoor Specialist in Calgary, Alberta, Canada.
+Ezeefits are available for all sizes at many outdoor stores.

 Following are instructions for a more efficient way to tie a hiking boot.

 - Unlace the boot down to the join of the ankle at the top of the foot.